icefoxen/langdev-garnet/concepts.rst

    match choose the destination frame by matching the type of the thrown argument.
 This detail may be worth further pondering.

+   Well, matching by type is basically the same as matching by label, where the label is ``type-WHATEVER``.
+So.
+You'd have to match any supertype of it as well, so that will be a little weird, but it's doable; you just have to have a list of things you COULD match against.

 Interfaces
 ----------